-Which Film First Featured A Completely Computer-Generated Character?
+Which Film Was The First To Feature A Photo-Realistic Computer-Generated Character?

 Answer: Young Sherlock Holmes

-Prior to the release of Young Sherlock Holmes in 1985 there were many notable firsts in the realm of computer graphics and movie making, but none of them involved a completely computer-generated character.
+Prior to the release of Young Sherlock Holmes in 1985, there were many notable firsts in the realm of computer graphics and movie making, but none of them involved a completely computer-generated character.

 Star Wars (1977) was the first film to use 3D wire-frame graphics when the rebel fighters were briefed on the trench run attack.
 Superman (1978) was the first movie to sport a computer-generated title sequence.
 Alien (1979) used raster wire-frame model rendering for navigation monitors in the landing sequence.
 Looker, a 1981 film based on a Michael Crichton novel, came closer to a fully CGI character by attempting to make a realistic computer-generated character for the model named Cindy (based on actress Susan Dey).

 It wasn’t until Young Sherlock Holmes, however, that we find a completely computer-generated movie character.
 The character, known informally as “The Stained Glass Knight”, is a photo-realistic rendering of a stained glass apparition.
 In his scene, the knight leaps off of a stained glass window pane to terrorize a priest and drive him from the church (and to his death beneath the wheels of a passing carriage).
 The scene lasts less than a minute, but took a full six months to render.